 Tonya has received an AV® Peer Review Rating (preeminent) from the Martindale Hubbell International Law Directory.
 The AV® Peer Review Rating shows that a lawyer has reached the height of professional excellence.
 He or she has usually practiced law for many years, and is recognized for the highest levels of skill and integrity.
 This rating is the result of a peer review system based upon the confidential opinions of practicing attorneys and members of the judiciary.

 Tonya has been named among North Carolina’s “Legal Elite” by Business North Carolina in both the real estate and corporate counsel categories.
-She is a member of the American and North Carolina Bar Associations and has served on the Real Property Section Council for the N.C.
+She is a member of the American and North Carolina Bar Associations and currently serves as Chairman of the Real Property Section Council for the N.C.
 Bar Association.
 She received her B.A., summa cum laude from Wake Forest University, where she was a member of Phi Beta Kappa.
 She received her Juris Doctorate with honors from the University of North Carolina, where she was a member of the Holderness Moot Court National Team and The Order of the Barristers.

-Tonya currently serves as the Chair of the North Carolina Bar Association’s Real Property Section, which drafts, monitors and comments upon state and federal proposed legislation and regulations affecting real property practice; monitors and comments upon State Bar ethics inquiries; sponsors and participates in pro bono projects; conducts aggressive consumer protection/authorized practice program; and oversees NCBA copyrighted real property forms.
+As the Chair of the North Carolina Bar Association’s Real Property Section, Tonya oversees the section as it drafts, monitors and comments upon state and federal proposed legislation and regulations affecting real property practice; monitors and comments upon State Bar ethics inquiries; sponsors and participates in pro bono projects; conducts aggressive consumer protection/authorized practice program; and oversees NCBA copyrighted real property forms.
 She is a member of the International Council of Shopping Centers and has been involved with numerous professional, community and civic organizations including NAIOP, chambers of commerce, town zoning boards and Rotary.

 - Real Property Law: Business, Commercial and Industrial Transactions, North Carolina State Bar, 2003